-After the end of the war in 1945 the chance to unify Malaya, Singapore, Brunei, North Borneo and Sarawak, was lost, although there would have been a good case for unification on economic grounds.3 tories; the Governor of Sarawak was also the High Commissioner for Brunei; the Governors of the territories met regularly in conference and so did certain committees; there was a single Judiciary for Sarawak, Sabah, and Brunei and a single Geological Department; there was also a common currency.
+After the end of the war in 1945 the chance to unify Malaya, Singapore, Brunei, North Borneo and Sarawak, was lost, although there would have been a good case for unification on economic grounds.3

+There were several links between the various territories.
+A British official, the Commissioner General for South East Asia, had broad authority over the administration of all five territories; the Governor of Sarawak was also the High Commissioner for Brunei; the Governors of the territories met regularly in conference and so did certain committees; there was a single Judiciary for Sarawak, Sabah, and Brunei and a single Geological Department; there was also a common currency.
 In the late 1950s and early 1960s there were two important developments.
-Malaya became independent (1957),4 and a Free Trade Agreement5 was signed between Sarawak and North Borneo which was to come into effect over a period of years.
+Malaya became independent (1957),2 and a Free Trade Agreement3 was signed between Sarawak and North Borneo which was to come into effect over a period of years.